Ramiz Abbasli: Oeuvre

-Ramiz Abbasli is bilingual writer, writing in Azerbaijani and Russian.
+Ramiz Abbasli is a bilingual writer, writing in Azerbaijani and Russian.
 He translates the fiction from English, German and Russian.
 The story “The School of Seven Villages” (1996) made R.Abbasli a celebrity; for this story in 1996, the author received the award “Creative Success”.
 The connoisseurs of literature highly appreciated this interesting and dramatic tale in a short time, it had become a go-to book for many readers.
-Later it had been published the books “Mirage” (2000), “Dark Nights” (2008).
+Later it had been published in the books “Mirage” (2000), “Dark Nights” (2008).

-The next book – “The name of the Thief” (2015) – has become a new whole stage in the creative activity of Ramiz Abbasli.
+The next book – The name of the Thief (2015) – has become a new whole stage in the creative activity of Ramiz Abbasli.
 The hero of this novel is not a man, but historical truth.
-Terrible events took place in Azerbaijan in the XX century.
+Terrible events took place in Azerbaijan in the 20th century.
 None of other nations has suffered the disaster which Azerbaijan people did.
 None of other nations babies have been burned to death by their parents eyes, none nations pregnant brides have not been torn their bellies with the bayonets and pushed their infants mudding them the soil.
 This Armenian bestiality was so widespread that it was brought forward for discussion in Russian State Duma early in the twentieth century.
 And This went on for exactly one hundred years; hundreds of thousands Azerbaijanis were exterminated. – In the book “The name of the Thief” it is written about it.
 The Azerbaijan people welcomed this work with love.
 It is believed that this is the best book written on Karabakh theme.
 The authors consider that this beautiful work is understandable, every Azerbaijani should read it, this book can even be used as a textbook in the universities and colleges.

 R.Abbasli often touches on the issue of the writers relationship to society.
 His articles “Death of Andrii”, “Criticizm of the Wrong Review”, and the novel “Chimera” devoted to this issue.